 – Studio visits and tours are not currently possible.
 My pottery studio is not yet big enough for people to visit.
 We are planning to build a larger, public studio in the near future.
 Our e-mail newsletter will announce when the studio will be ready for tours.
 In the meantime, I suggest reaching out to Richard Bresnahan and the St. John’s Pottery, as they regularly give tours of their remarkable pottery studio.

 – To apply for an internship or work for Cherrico Pottery, email us here: email@example.com.
 While we are not currently teaching or hiring assistants, apprentices or interns other than CSB/SJU students, we are always open to adding new team members.
-If you are seriously interested in working at Cherrico Pottery, please thoroughly investigate our application here.
+If you are seriously interested in working at Cherrico Pottery, please thoroughly investigate our current and previous applications here.

 Thanks again for your interest in my artwork!